crycode-de/node-radiohead-serial/README.md

 As a head station you can use a Raspberry Pi mini computer with a USB-RS485 adapter.
 The other nodes on the bus can be some microcontrollers (e.g. ATMega8 or Arduino) with an TTL-RS485 converter (e.g. Max485) connected.
+In addition using a serial to radio gateway is possible (see below).

+## Using other RadioHead drivers with a gateway

+If you want to use other RadioHead drivers (for example *RH_ASK*), you can simply use an Arduino nano ($2 to $10) as an serial gateway.
+Other microcontrollers can be used too.

+Connect your radio hardware to the Arduino and upload the `rh_serial_gateway` sketch.
+An example sketch is included in the *examples* directory.
+The Arduino will act as a gateway between the serial and the radio network.

+Optionally the gateway can filter messages, so that only a specific address range is transmitted through the radio network.

 ## Installation